ahmedopolis/Weather-Journal-Application/README.md

 ## Tools

 This webpage uses the following technologies for the front-end: HTML, CSS, and JavaScript (Vanilla).
 It also uses JavaScript on the server-side with Node.js and Express.js.
-The weater data is extracted via an api from <https://openweathermap.org/>.
+The weather data is extracted via an api from <https://openweathermap.org/>.

 ## License